jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W7.md

 ### Location Scouting (1–2 Locations Maximum)

-ou must identify and document the location(s) where you will film.
+You must identify and document the location(s) where you will film.

 Maximum: **1–3 locations**
 (One or two strongly recommended.)